U.S. Army Corps of Engineers, Europe District: Expanding to the Mediterranean

-Since the 1950’s, the U.S. Army Corps of Engineers had a Mediterranean Division that managed design and construction of projects in Southern Europe, Turkey, Africa and the Middle East.
-In the 1970’s, the Mediterranean Division’s missions in Europe, and especially in Turkey, were declining while the missions in the Middle East were growing.
+Since the 1950s, the U.S. Army Corps of Engineers had a Mediterranean Division that managed design and construction of projects in Southern Europe, Turkey, Africa and the Middle East.
+In the 1970s, the Mediterranean Division’s missions in Europe, and especially in Turkey, were declining while the missions in the Middle East were growing.
 With the launch of the Europe Division, the Mediterranean Division’s missions were split with Europe Division taking over their military construction missions in NATO member states including missions at that time in Italy, Greece, Turkey and Portugal.
 In 1976 the Mediterranean Division was inactivated and a new separate Middle East Division was established with its headquarters in Riyadh, Saudi Arabia.

 Turkey

-In the 1970’s the United States imposed an arms embargo (Turkey–United_States_relations#Greece_(Cyprus,_Arms_embargo)) on Turkey that had significant impacts on the military construction mission there.
+In the 1970s the United States imposed an arms embargo (Turkey–United_States_relations#Greece_(Cyprus,_Arms_embargo)) on Turkey that had significant impacts on the military construction mission there.
 The embargo was lifted in 1978 and the U.S. Army Corps of Engineers reopened its field site in Turkey in Ankara in 1979 ahead of the signing of a new Defense and Economic Cooperation Agreement between the two nations in 1980.
 The U.S. Army Corps of Engineers presence in Turkey dates back to the 1950s and it was known then as “The U.S. Engineer Group.”
-It’s still known as the TUSEG office – an homage to the original office’s name in the 1950’s – and is still part of Europe District.
+It’s still known as the TUSEG office – an homage to the original office’s name in the 1950s – and is still part of Europe District.
 It is now based at Incirlik_Air_Base and manages construction at sites throughout Turkey.